Employers, partner with MTC!

 Contact us: Student Employment Services

-Student Employment Services (SES) at Midlands Technical College (MTC) and all employers they represent are expected to abide by the "Principles for Professional Practice for Career Services & Employment Professionals" published by the National Association of Colleges and Employers (NACE).
+Student Employment Services (SES) at Midlands Technical College (MTC) and all employers they represent are expected to abide by the "Principles for Ethical Professional Practice" published by the National Association of Colleges and Employers (NACE).

 Student Employment Services